BlackGhost0051/Nephilos/README.md

 ```
 ### Mac Scanner
 ### Port Scanner

+The Port Scanner fragment allows users to scan TCP ports on a target IP address to check for open or closed TCP ports.

 ### Send Request

 The Send Request fragment facilitates sending HTTP requests to a specified URL.
 It allows users to specify request methods (GET, POST) and view the server response.